stat545ubc-2021/Mini-Data-Analysis-1/Mini-Data-Analysis-2.md

 the most frequent game over time, however, this may be due to data processing bias as discussed previously.
-The next step would be to look at similar data across positively rated games compared to negatively rated games to see if there are any specific genre that yeilds interesting results.
+The next step would be to look at similar data across positively rated games compared to negatively rated games to see if there are any specific genre that yields interesting results.

 ***1.3.2 How does discounting a game affect the rating of the game?***